Should You Hire A Moving Company or Move Yourself in NYC?

 Doing All the Heavy Lifting

-Moving companies are popular because they are able to drive your goods to your new location and bring it up to your new home for you.
+Moving companies are popular because they can drive your goods to your new location and bring them up to your new home.

 Some moving companies will even place furniture where you want it to go.
 That makes it way easier than doing it yourself or enlisting the help of friends.

-If you are mobility-impaired, then getting movers may be the only way to move house.
-After all, if you can’t pick up and carry your furniture, you will need to hire someone to help you out.
+If you are mobility-impaired, getting movers may be the only way to move house.
+After all, if you can't pick up and carry your furniture, you must hire someone to help you.

-Logistics are a hard thing to work with, especially when you have a large house that you’re moving out of.
+Logistics are tricky to work with, especially when you have a large house that you're moving out of.

-If you have a lot of stuff to haul, then you’re not going to be able to fit it in a single U-Haul truck.
+If you have a lot of stuff to haul, then you won't be able to fit it in a single U-Haul truck.

 Moving companies can bring extra trucks and personnel to help you lug all your stuff to your new home, though it won't be cheap.

-The insurance policies that movers carry is a really huge perk to hiring a pro.
+Movers' insurance policies are a massive perk to hiring a pro.

-Should anything get damaged, movers will be able to cover the cost of replacing it.
+If anything gets damaged, movers can cover the cost of replacing it.

-Moreover, since they are experienced in moving fragile items, they’ll be more capable of bringing it to your new home without issue.
+Moreover, since they are experienced in moving fragile items, they'll be more capable of bringing them to your new home without issue.

 The Pros and Cons of Moving Yourself